-[6] The "National Tertiary Education Industry Union (NTEU)" and the "Community and Public Sector Union, the Community and Public Sector Union (SU)" being bargaining representatives for the Agreement, have given notice under s.183 of the Act that they want the Agreement to cover them.
+[6] The National Tertiary Education Union and the Community and Public Sector Union (SA Branch) - Public Sector Association (SPSF) being bargaining representatives for the Agreement, have given notice under s.183 of the Act that they want the Agreement to cover them.
 In accordance with s.201(2) of the Act I note that the Agreement covers these organisations.